kurtshuler/proxmox-ubuntu-server/3 - Ubuntu OS Setup.md

 sudo apt install ca-certificates curl gnupg lsb-release ntp htop zip unzip gnupg apt-transport-https ca-certificates net-tools ncdu apache2-utils git neofetch vsftpd mc
 ```
 ## Change SSH port to 2053
+> NOTE 1: These instructions are different than what is on Anand's site due to changes in Ubuntu 24.04 SSH.
+>
+> NOTE 2: The blank line `ListenStream=` is required to ensure that port 22 is no longer used.
+Without this line, the SSH server would then be accessible via port 22 (default) *and* 2053.

 To change the port of the SSH server, the systemd configuration for ssh.socket must be changed or supplemented.
 The configuration adjustment is made by editing a *.conf file in the directory `/etc/systemd/system/ssh.socket.d/`.